heavendata/heavendata.github.io/en/settings/product-types.md

 * Are variants available and how should they be organized

 ## Prerequisites
-Before starting to configure product types, ensure all required product attributes are created.
+Before starting to configure product types, ensure all product attributes are created.
 See [Attributes & Sections](./attributes.md) for details on how to create and update product attributes.

 ## Create or Modify Product Types

 * Click "Settings" in app header
 * Select "Product types" from menu
-* Click "Create product type" button
+* Click "New product type" button or select an existing product type
-* ... or select an existing product type
+* Click "Manage sections" and mark all sections you want to use
-* Update and save settings
+* Enable all attributes that should be available
-* Done ;-)
+* Click "Save"

 ## Product Type Settings

 ### General

 |Form field |Description |